-Tiwi Land Council is committed within six months of approval of the method of choice, to commence reviewing the delegations and governance arrangements of the Full Land Council and the Management Committee.
+Tiwi Land Council is committed, within six months of appointing a Policy Officer, to commence reviewing the delegations and governance arrangements of the Land Council, Management Committee, and staff members.

 Strategy - Communication

 In order that the Tiwi Land Council can prioritise and perform its functions in a timely manner it has identified communication and transparency of such in its dealings as a priority.